 Have you been blessed with a period home with limestone?

 What do you do to maintain it?
 This is an introduction into the care of this material.
 But let me know if you think I missed anything.
 Share your Bath stone tips and advice in the comments below.
-And don’t forget to check my other homecare and renovation posts.Looking to buy mid-century modern furniture online?
-Download my PDF shopping guide now ➜
+And don’t forget to check my other homecare and renovation posts.Can’t find the mid-century piece you want?
+Download the FREE shopping guide ➜